enebin/Aespa/README.md

 ## Functionality
 Aespa offers the following functionalities for managing a video recording session:

-Sure, here is the updated version of the table without the "logs any errors that occur during the operation" sentences:

 | Function                     | Description                                       |
 |------------------------------|---------------------------------------------------|
 | `startRecording`             | Initiates the recording of a video session.       |